Svechnikov’s hat trick leads Hurricanes past Rangers 4-1

 Jordan Martinook also scored for the Hurricanes, following Svechnikov’s second goal 71 seconds later for a 3-1 lead in a sequence that put Carolina ahead for good.

 Petr Mrazek added 23 saves for the Hurricanes, including big glove stops on Brett Howden and Mika Zibanejad in the first period.
+The one on Zibanejad, a 41-goal scorer in the regular season, came with the Rangers having a chance to take a 2-1 lead late in the period.

 The Rangers had swept the regular-season series, and the Hurricanes rarely led in any of those four meetings.
 But the Hurricanes have yet to trail in two games in Toronto and now have a chance to sweep the best-of-5 series.